autobib/autobib/docs/changelog/next.md

   Run `autobib help edit` for more detail.
 - `autobib update` now supports updating from data present in other records in your database with `autobib update --from-record`.
 - `autobib local` now supports headless methods to creating the local record from data specified at the command line.
+- `autobib import --include-files` imports files specified in the `file` field

 ## Fixes